 This summer the U.S. Department of Education altered its plans for the rating system and chose to publish more comprehensive data about colleges and allow students to decide how to judge a college.

 Opposition to the plan grew from concerns that the rating system would have limited the opportunities available to students who need financial aid.
-“As a college, we have no concerns about being held accountable; accountability motivates us to be better,” Dr. Garren wrote in a recent piece in Lynchburg College Magazine.
+“As a college, we have no concerns about being held accountable; accountability motivates us to be better,” Dr. Garren wrote in a recent piece in University of Lynchburg Magazine.
 “But a one-size-fits-all federal ranking would have, in the long run, hurt students.”

 Read more of Dr. Garren’s thoughts about the federal scorecard in “Speak out about the value of education.”